-Recommended Share Offer for Acacia Mining plc by Barrick Gold Corporation
+Recommended Share Offer For Acacia Mining plc By Barrick Gold Corporation

-NOT FOR RELEASE, PUBLICATION OR DISTRIBUTION, IN WHOLE OR IN PART, DIRECTLY OR INDIRECTLY, IN, INTO, OR FROM ANY JURISDICTION WHERE TO DO SO WOULD CONSTITUTE A VIOLATION OF THE RELEVANT LAWS OF THAT JURISDICTION
+NOT FOR RELEASE, PUBLICATION OR DISTRIBUTION IN WHOLE OR IN PART, DIRECTLY OR INDIRECTLY, IN, INTO OR FROM ANY JURISDICTION WHERE TO DO SO WOULD CONSTITUTE A VIOLATION OF THE RELEVANT LAWS OR REGULATIONS OF SUCH JURISDICTION

 Capitalised terms in this announcement, unless otherwise defined, have the same meanings as set out in the Scheme Document.

-Acacia has confirmed that the Scheme Record Time for the Scheme will be 6.00 p.m.
-(London time) on 16 September 2019.
-Scheme Shareholders on Acacia's register of members at the Scheme Record Time will, upon the Scheme becoming effective in accordance with its terms ("Effective"), be entitled to receive:

-A request has been made for the suspension of the listing of Acacia Shares on the premium listing segment of the Official List and the admission to trading of Acacia Shares on the London Stock Exchange's Main Market, with effect from 7:30 a.m.
+The listing of Acacia Shares on the premium listing segment of the Official List and the admission to trading of Acacia Shares on the London Stock Exchange's Main Market were suspended with effect from 7.30 a.m.
 (London time) on 17 September 2019.
-The last day of dealing in Acacia Shares will therefore be 16 September 2019 and, once suspended, it is not expected that trading in Acacia Shares will recommence.

-It is expected that the Scheme will become Effective on 17 September 2019 and that the listing of the Acacia Shares on the premium listing segment of the Official List and the trading of Acacia Shares on the London Stock Exchange's Main Market will each be cancelled with effect from 8.00 a.m.
+It is expected that the listing of Acacia Shares on the premium listing segment of the Official List and the admission to trading of Acacia Shares on the London Stock Exchange's Main Market will each be cancelled with effect from 8.00 a.m.
 (London time) on 18 September 2019.

-Further announcements will be made when the Scheme has become Effective and when the admission to listing and admission to trading of Acacia Shares have each been cancelled.
+A further announcement will be made by Acacia when the admission to listing and admission to trading of Acacia Shares have each been cancelled.

-The expected timetable of principal events for the implementation of the Scheme is set out on page 5 of the Scheme Document.
-These dates and times are indicative only and could be subject to change.
-If any of the key dates or times set out in the expected timetable change, an announcement will be made via a Regulatory Information Service.

 A copy of this announcement will be available on Barrick's website at www.barrick.com, subject to certain restrictions relating to persons resident in Restricted Jurisdictions.